AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 What Comes Next for Web Discovery in the Age of GEO?

-Generative Engine Optimization (GEO) is no longer optional.
-It’s the strategic layer above SEO—focused not just on ranking in search, but on being retrieved, cited, and trusted by AI systems.
+That’s why Generative Engine Optimization (GEO) is no longer optional.
+It sits above SEO as a strategic layer.
+It focuses not just on ranking for humans, but on being retrieved, cited, and trusted by AI systems.

-Web discovery is shifting from clicks to content availability in LLM pipelines.
-The winners won’t be the loudest—they’ll be the most usable, the most parsable, and the most aligned with how machines now evaluate relevance.
+Web discovery is shifting away from clicks.
+It’s moving toward content availability inside LLM pipelines.
+The winners won’t be the loudest brands.
+They’ll be the most usable, the most parsable, and the most aligned with how machines now judge relevance.

 Key Takeaways for the Impact of LLMs on Web Search